Tá na Teachtaí Ó Cuív, Sherlock agus Heydon as láthair mar sin glaoim ar an Teachta Rabbitte chun ceist Uimh. 10 a chur.

 13. Deputy John Curran asked the Minister for Children and Youth Affairs the supports provided to the youth work sector to strengthen work in enhancing the knowledge and skills of young persons in regard to healthy eating and active living; and if she will make a statement on the matter.
 [52341/18]

 The Minister recognises and acknowledges that the issue of obesity in children and young people is growing.
-What support does she and her Department provide to the youth work sector, in particular, to strengthen work in enhancing the knowledge and skills of young persons in regard to healthy eating and active living?
+What support do she and her Department provide to the youth work sector, in particular, to strengthen work in enhancing the knowledge and skills of young persons in regard to healthy eating and active living?

 Healthy Ireland 2013-25 aims to achieve an island where everyone can enjoy physical and mental health and well-being to their full potential and where well-being is valued and supported at every level of society and is everyone’s responsibility.
 The three dominant themes of Healthy Ireland are equality, well-being and empowerment.
 Without equality, we cannot have well-being and without empowerment we will not achieve equality.